RT-LOC/docs/docs/positioning/trying_demo_replays.md

 ## API setup

 If you want to send the data from the RTManager to our [cloud server](https://cloud.rtloc.com/) or any other computer there are multiple ways to do it.
-[API Docs](http://localhost:8080/api/)

 ### RTLOC cloud